frsteinb/Grainfather/README.md

 ### Introduction

-The [Grainfather company][1] produces home brewing equipment and sells it to customers all over the world.
+[Grainfather][1] is the name of a series of home brewing equipment produced by the New Zealand company Bevie and sold to customers all over the world.
 With relatively affordable as well as high quality products many home brewers love their shiny stainless steel Grainfather equipment. :-) Brew recipes can be managed on the [Grainfather community web site][2] and kept snychronized with iOS and Android apps on smartphones and tablet computers.
-While this recipe management is not necessarily limited to Grainfather brewing hardware, a specific benefit of such a combination is that the app can easily control the brewing process from water heating, over precise mash step profiles, up to the boil with various boil addition alarms.
+While this recipe management is not necessarily limited to Grainfather brewing hardware, a specific benefit of such a combination is that the app can easily control the brewing process through a Bluetooth connection, from water heating, over precise mash step profiles, up to the boil with various boil addition alarms.

 The [Kleiner Brauhelfer][3] (KBH) is an open source software for brew recipe development and management.
-It is widely used among home brewers in Germany for many years.
+It is widely used among home brewers primarily in Germany for many years.
 Therefore many brewers have lots of recipes and according brew session data stored in their "KBH" database.
 Many of them do not want to use another management software, when they recently replaced their brewing equipment by a Grainfather.

 The aim of this project is to transfer and synchronize recipes from a personal KBH database to the Grainfather site.

 ### License